Ginger: Facts, Health Benefits, Growing at Home

-Ginger is cultivated all year round and can be cultivated approximately 3 - 5 months after it was planted.
+Ginger is cultivated all year round and can be cultivated approximately 3 - 5 months after planting.

-Ginger is very easy to grow and can be grown indoors or outside in pots filled with rich, well-draining potting soil.
+Ginger is easy to grow and can be grown indoors or outside in pots filled with rich, well-draining soil.
 Allow enough room in the pots, about 10 to 12 inches deep, for the actual ginger roots to form - ginger roots grow horizontally across.

 Plant in early spring if possible.
-If you live in a warmer climate, you can plant at any time.
-Slice off the fingers, making sure each rhizome piece is 1 to 2 inches long with at least one bud.
-Simply buy some fresh ginger roots at a local grocery store or Asian market.
-Choose a smooth, shiny looking root that has some buds beginning to form.
+If you live in a warmer climate, you can plant anytime.
+Slice off the fingers, ensuring each rhizome piece is 1 to 2 inches long with at least one bud.
+Buy fresh ginger roots at a local grocery store or Asian market.
+Choose a smooth, shiny-looking root that has some buds beginning to form.

 The following day, plant them in the pot(s) just beneath the soil level.
 Water well.

-Once the ginger has started to grow, feed every two to three weeks with a general pot-plant feed.
+Once the ginger has grown, feed every two to three weeks with a general pot-plant feed.

-A mature ginger plant will grow between two to four feet tall.
+A mature ginger plant will grow two to four feet tall.
 Stems and leaves may reach up to a foot long and resemble those of a lily.

-Harvest ginger roots after the rhizome has grown for around three to four months.
+Harvest ginger roots after the rhizome has grown for three to four months.